project-oak/silveroak/cava/CoqStyleGuide.md

 ## Naming

-- files: capital-letter names
+- Modules should have capital-letter names.
-- modules:
-  * capital-letter names
-  * proofs about Z should be in a Z module
+- Helper proofs about standard library datatypes should go in a module that is named to match the standard library module (see example).
+  * This makes the helper proofs look like standard-library ones, which is helpful for categorizing them if they're genuinely at the standard-library level of abstraction.
-- capital-letter names for inductives and their constructors
+- Names of inductives and their constructors should start with capital letters.